erichwoo/sudoku-se/DESIGN.md

 ### Pseudo-code for Logic/Algorithmic Flow

+We anticipate our *creator* to run as follows:

 For generating a random filled grid, we have narrowed down to two options:

  1. Backtracing